Tom Weidig

 Tom Weidig (born 9 December 1972) is a Luxembourgish politician.
 He has served as a Member of the Chamber of Deputies from Centre since 2023, as a representative of the right-wing Alternative Democratic Reform Party (ADR).
 He supports the promotion of the Luxembourgish language.

 In February 2025, Weidig received a written warning from his party after he liked a Facebook comment that was described as being anti-LGBTQ+.
 He issued an apology, but also insisted his actions had been misunderstood.

 Early life and education

 Weidig was born and brought up in Esch-sur-Alzette.
 His parents were from Grevenmacher.
 As a teenager, he represented Luxembourg at the World Junior Chess Championship.
 He graduated from Imperial College London in 1996 with a Master of Science degree in Theoretical Physics, and earned his doctorate from Durham University in 1999.
 He was then a postdoc at UMIST, and in 2001 a visiting scholar at Trinity College, Cambridge.

 Career

 Weidig has worked in the finance and venture capital industries.

-Personal
+Personal life and public image

 Weidig, who developed a stutter in early childhood, has a strong interest in the science behind stuttering.
 He was a board member of the British Stammering Association from 1995 to 1999.

+In a July 2026 Ilres poll, with 75% name recognition, Weidig ranked as the least popular of all Luxembourgish politicians tested, with an average score of 9.4%.